ilana105/IGME230-02/project-1-content.md

 ## V. Esthetics
 Graphics- Photo-realistic, cartoonish
+(Cartoon cutouts for the dialog and such, and then having photo-realistic back grounds)

 Sound- Gordon Ramsay sound board *insults* ("It's RAW", "You donkey!", "I'd wish you'd jump in the oven!
 That would make my life a lot easier!", "I've never ever, ever, ever met someone I believe in as little as you") *motivational* ("Keep your head high") //add more
 Intense music for challenges, timer countdown